dmd-program/dmd-300-sp17/project-1.md

 4. Discuss types of digital media workflows, tools, and projects that are of interest to the group
 5. Identify design challenges or topics.
 It may be beneficial to bring some ideas to the initial meeting, or to convene a second meeting later to spend more time discussing.
 6. Decide whether to assign team member roles.
 If roles are desired, what are they and who are they assigned to?
-7. Determine a clear project outcomes and goals
+7. Determine clear project outcomes and goals

 ### Phase 2: Pitch